Epidemic Spreading with External Agents

-In what follows, we show that \emph{any} external-infection spreading policy on a grid must take time $\Omega\left(\left(\frac{n}{L_{\max}(n)}\right)^{1/(d+1)}\right)$ to finish infecting all nodes with high probability, and consequently also in expectation.
-Barring a logarithmic factor, this shows that such a a random policy is as good as any other (possibly state-aware) policy for the class of grids.
-In order to derive this lower bound, we first need the following lemma from the theory of first-passage percolation \cite{kesten93:speed}, which essentially lets us control the extent to which infection on an infinite grid has spread at time $t$:
+We now show that \emph{any} external-infection spreading policy on a grid must take time $\Omega\left(\left(\frac{n}{L_{\max}}\right)^{1/(d+1)}\right)$ for spreading to all nodes w.h.p., and consequently also in expectation.
+Barring a logarithmic factor, this shows that such a random policy is as good as any other (possibly omniscient) policy for grids.
+In order to derive this lower bound, we first need the following lemma from the theory of first-passage percolation \cite{kesten93:speed}, which lets us control the extent to which infection on an infinite grid has spread at time $t$: